Latest eLitmus Syllabus 2018

 There is no specific book for eLitmus Aptitude Syllabus.
 You should buy Arun Sharma books for Quants, Logical and Verbal and it is a must buy to do general eLitmus preparation.

-But the book isn’t enough as no book is eLitmus Aptitude Syllabus specific. eLitmus questions are repeated which you will only find on our website and secondly you must do very test focussed preparation which we have tried our best to make possible on our website.
+But the book isn’t enough as no book is eLitmus Aptitude Syllabus specific. eLitmus questions you will only find on our website and secondly you must do very test focussed preparation which we have tried our best to make possible on our website.

 WHICH ARE THE COMPANIES THAT HIRE THROUGH ELITMUS?